 Junk Kouture is a national contest which encourages young designers in second level education to create striking couture designs and impressive works of wearable art from everyday junk that would normally find its way into the bin.
 Junk Kouture aims to inspire and ignite passion in these teenagers while at the same time subtly educating them about the importance of recycling and reusing waste.
-Over the last five years, Junk Kouture has established itself as the premier recycled fashion competition for teenagers throughout Ireland and Northern Ireland and in 2015 extended its creative platform to Scotland.
+Over the last seven years, Junk Kouture has established itself as the premier recycled fashion competition for teenagers throughout Ireland and Northern Ireland and in 2015 extended it’s creative platform to Scotland.

 HOW DOES IT WORK?

 The competition is launched annually in September with information packs being sent to all secondary schools across the country.
-Students are challenged to create a wearable couture design and submit the photos of their finished outfit online by midnight on January 15th, 2016.
+Students are challenged to create a wearable couture design and submit the photos of their finished outfit online by midnight on January 12th, 2018.
 A maximum of three students can work on a single design.
 The rules stipulate that designs must be made from reworked trash or other used materials that are beyond their intended purpose.